abhoopathy/eiolca_peerviz/README.md

    sure that works.

 ## Cross Origin Requests
-1. If your using chrome, and the website doesn't work, check developer console.
+If you're using chrome, and the website doesn't work, check developer console.
 It's likely due to the error 'Cross origin requests are only supported for HTTP.'
 Start chrome with the flags